Day of the Dead (Mexico): How to Celebrate Día de Muertos Like a Local

 Not only is Xcaret beautifully decorated with Cempasuchil flowers, candles, and numerous altars with offerings, but there are also many activities: traditional dances and music, plays, exhibitions, craft workshops, and more.

-Reserve your ticket for the Day of the Dead celebration at Xcaret here, which includes access to the park for the full day + the festival from 4 PM to 10 PM:
+Book your ticket for the Day of the Dead Festival at Xcaret, including transportation from Playa del Carmen and access to the festival from 4:00 PM to 10:00 PM:

 Campeche